-I guide one moose hunt with two hunters per year.
+I offer one guided moose hunt in Alaska with two hunters per year.
 When you inquire about this hunt, I answer your questions and I will be your guide.

 I use small bush planes, from experienced transporters, for transportation out of my hunting area.
 I use specially designed hunting rafts as our mode of transportation during the hunt.
 We paddle down the river to prime hunting areas.
 These prime areas are back channels off the main river, marshy swamps, and mountain sides.
 From these spots we use proven moose calling techniques to bring the bulls to us.
 We typically spend 3 days at each hunting location.
 A moose will come to a call–it may be in 10 minutes–it may be in three days; but he will come to investigate the call.